Learn More About Perendale Sheep

 Adult Fleeces Available:

 Note: we have a couple of white adult fleeces (not shown here) from 2-year-old ewes that are not top quality.
 One was “sticky” (meaning it had a high lanolin content at the base of fleece at shearing, so has more second cuts than normal); a second had a shorter, weak area (that I hope I mostly skirted out of the back, the rest of the fleece being sound and with a finer crimp than average).
 These are offered “as is”, with no guarantees, at a steep discount.
 Contact us if you might be interested.
-BOTH PENDING.
+BOTH SOLD.

 Elfin (Yellow 1803).
+SOLD.
 88% pure Perendale ewe, so-named because she was the tiny girl of triplets.
 Fleece is very soft, with a staple length of 5″ unstretched (3.5″ along back).
 Fleece weight is 4.2 lb (to nearest 0.25 lb).
 Asking $10/lb = $42 total.
 Check out the link if you want to see a photo of Elfin mothering her newborn lambs.

 Zinnia (Yellow 1810).
 SOLD.
 75% pure Perendale, 2-year-old ewe.
 This was almost my very favorite of all of the white adult ewe fleeces, losing out only to Aster’s fleece.
 Zinnia’s fleece is very soft, with a staple length of 5-6″ unstretched (3″ along the back).
 It came apart a bit during unrolling, making it more of a challenge to skirt.
 It has a lovely crimp, with moderate VM (the worst skirted out) in the neck area.
 Fleece weight is 4.2 lb (to nearest 0.25 lb).
 Asking $10/lb = $42 total.